kumari25bcy10206-star/AIMLVityarthi/README.md

 5. Check scoring accuracy with known test cases

 ## Screenshots

-Refer to the `/screenshots` directory for application demonstration images.
+Refer to the screenshots for application demonstration images.